Traves-Theberge/chat_ui/README.md

 - Message editing and deletion with real-time updates
 - Responsive design for mobile and desktop
 - Manage chat logs with options to delete, copy, and download individual messages or the entire chat history in .json, .csv, and .txt formats
-- Text-to-speech functionality for individual messages and full conversations using ElevenLabs API (Jessica voice with eleven_turbo_v2_5 model)

 ## Project Structure
 ```